 The ocean covers most of the planet’s surface and is a vital part of the biosphere, producing more than half of the world’s oxygen and regulating global temperatures.
 It is an important part of the global economy, providing natural resources and open spaces for transportation and other economic activity.
 The importance of the ocean is set to grow, as it has potential to provide protein to feed a growing world population and accommodate offshore renewable energy production.

+The fund, with its global exposure across industries and markets, has an inherent interest in sustainable use of the ocean that does not compromise the ability of future generations to continue using it to meet their own needs.
 Economic activity both on the ocean and on land is depleting common resources, such as fish stocks, and degrading vital ecosystems.
 The effects of greenhouse gas emissions, such as ocean acidification and warming, are further stressing the health and productivity of the ocean.
 The interconnected and fluid nature of the ocean ecosystem, exemplified by fish migration and ocean currents, makes it hard to fully understand the long-term impacts of ocean depletion and degradation.
 The lack of globally enforced standards and regulation – especially in areas beyond national jurisdiction – makes these challenges fundamentally hard to overcome.

 Our expectations are aimed both at companies with activities directly in or on the ocean, and at those with land-based activities or value chains that are materially dependent on, or affect, the ocean.
-Examples of relevant sectors include ocean-based industries such as shipping, offshore oil and gas, offshore wind, wild-catch fisheries, aquaculture and marine tourism, and land-based industries such as waste management, mining, agriculture, chemicals and consumer goods.
+Examples of relevant sectors include ocean-based industries such as shipping, offshore oil and gas, offshore wind, wild-catch fisheries, aquaculture and marine tourism, and land-based industries such as waste management, mining, apparel, pharmaceuticals, agriculture, chemicals and consumer goods.

 We believe that the continued degradation of the ocean could reduce companies’ ability to generate value for investors in the long term.
 Companies should therefore understand the impact of their operations on the long-term sustainability of the ocean.
 Companies may, depending on their operational practices and geographical and sectoral exposure, face physical risks from degraded or over-exploited resources, limited access to markets, legal and regulatory risks following increased attention to ocean issues, and reputational risks.
 Companies may at the same time find business opportunities, either through new and sustainable uses of the ocean space and resources, or by providing solutions to ocean-related challenges.

-A. Integrate ocean sustainability into strategy
+A. Integrate ocean sustainability considerations into policies and strategy

-- Companies should understand their impact or dependence on ocean sustainability, and incorporate this into their policies, taking a full value-chain perspective.
+- Companies should understand their impact or dependence on ocean sustainability and incorporate this into their policies, taking a full value-chain perspective.

 - Companies should assess ocean-related business opportunities in their strategic planning.
 This could include actions to benefit from improved ocean sustainability both in direct operations and supply chains, and in the use and disposal of their products or services.